VAT Expert in Europe

 The government's decision

 The government’s reasoning for the decision is that electric vehicles have been VAT free for a while now.
 Norway has long been the leading country in the new sales of electric vehicles on the European continent.
-In a fair part due to the zero per cent VAT on the vehicles.
-Compared to the 25 per cent on the other vehicles in Norway.
+In a fair part due to the 0% VAT on the vehicles.
+Compared to the 25% on the other vehicles in Norway.
 The government believes that the zero per cent VAT rate is no longer needed.

 If you are a private individual, the only practical consequence is that the price goes up.
-But as a business, the VAT on electric vehicles is paid to the supplier (car dealer).
-The car dealer calculates the VAT, and pays it consequently through the VAT return.
+For businesses, the VAT on electric vehicles is paid to the supplier (car dealer).
+The car dealer calculates the VAT, and reports it on their VAT return.

 I have an electric car where the VAT hasn’t been paid.

 There is no requirement to register VAT on your electric vehicles after you have received them.
 Put in other words, the VAT on electric vehicles doesn’t work retroactively.
-However, if you are a (car) business and you brought many cars from abroad before the 1st of January without calculating the VAT price VAT on the cars still has to be paid when they are sold.
-The moment when the cars are legally in the owner’s hands is when it is registered to them in the driving and licensing registry (motorvernsregisteret).
+If a car business imported vehicles before January 1st without accounting for VAT, this VAT is still payable upon their sale.
+Ownership is legally transferred when the vehicle is registered to the owner in the driving and licensing registry (motorvernsregisteret).
 This is the point when the owner consumes ownership of the vehicle and is responsible for insurance purposes.
-Put in a concise way, if your cars aren’t registered on the owners before the 1st of January of 2023, you have to calculate VAT on them.

 Summary